pegasystems/pega-helm-charts/charts/pega/README.md

 skipped when `installer.serviceAccountName` is set.

-Explicit per-workload names take precedence over the managed accounts: `tier[].custom.serviceAccountName`, `installer.serviceAccountName`, `hazelcast.serviceAccountName`, `pegasearch.serviceAccountName` and `constellation.serviceAccountName`.
+Explicit per-workload names take precedence over the managed accounts: `tier[].custom.serviceAccountName`, `installer.serviceAccountName`, `hazelcast.serviceAccountName` (Hazelcast and Clustering Service), `pegasearch.serviceAccountName` and `constellation.serviceAccountName`.
 The chart does not set `automountServiceAccountToken` for these accounts.
 The Clustering Service migration job keeps its dedicated ServiceAccount and RBAC.

 For the `install-deploy`, `upgrade` and `upgrade-deploy` actions, the `check-installer-status` RoleBinding